preservim/vim-indent-guides/README.markdown

 ## Usage
 The default mapping to toggle the plugin is `<Leader>ig`

+### Setting custom indent colors
+Here's an example of how to use custom colors instead of the ones the plugin automatically generates for you.
+Add this to your `.vimrc` file:

+    let g:indent_guides_auto_colors = 0
+    autocmd VimEnter,Colorscheme * :hi IndentGuidesOdd  guibg=red   ctermbg=3
+    autocmd VimEnter,Colorscheme * :hi IndentGuidesEven guibg=green ctermbg=4

 ### Terminal Vim
 At the moment Terminal Vim only has basic support.
 This means is that colors won't be automatically calculated based on your colorscheme.
 Instead some preset colors are used depending on whether `set background=` is set to `dark` or `light`.